shahzadnaeem/new-debug-demo/README.md

 - Open the `debug.js` file in the `Explorer`
 - Switch to `Run and Debug`

 You should see something similar to the following image.
 Please note the red circles to the left of lines 50 and 61 in the `Editor`.
-These are `breakpoints` and program executions will stop at these when `debug.js` is run using the `Debugger`.
-If you do not see the `breakpoints` you can add/remove them by hovering you mouse to the left of a line number and click.
+These are `breakpoints` and program execution will stop at these when `debug.js` is run using the `Debugger`.

+You can add the missing `breakpoints` add them by hovering your mouse to the left of a line number (50 and 61 in our case) and clicking when you see a dark red circle appear.
+Clicking again will remove a breakpoint.

+Please ensure that lines 50 and 61 have a `breakpoint`.

 ![Initial Debug](images/Initial-Debug.png)

 - Click on the `create a launch.json file`
 - Select `Node.js` as the `debugger`
+- Now select the entry `{} Node.js: Launch Program` from the displayed list.

 This will create a file called `launch.json` that contains the information to debug files in your project.